open-source-tabletop/cadence/core-rules/core-rules.md

 Vehicles ignore the **Heavy** keyword when making attacks.
 In addition line of sight should be worked out from the barrel of the weapon being used and can be obscured by the models own parts.
 When being attacked, models count an **obscured** line of sight to a vehicle as **clear**.
 Unless otherwise stated, a vehicle has the **Platform (2)** and **Weak Spot (Rear)** special rules.

+#### Transports

+Transports are a special type of vehicle model which can carry other models across the battlefield.
+Transports have the special rule **Transport (X)** which indicates the number of models that it can carry.
+These models may not be other **Vehicle** or **Transport** models and models with the **Large** special rule count as 2 models.

+#### Embarking and Disembarking

+A unit that wishes to travel in a friendly Transport must be within 1 inch of the Transport model, if the Transport has sufficient capacity to carry all models in the unit the unit may **Embark**, the unit is removed from the battlefield and placed back into reserve, if you have multiple units in transports you must make a note of which units are in which transports.

+A unit that is embarked on a transport may be activated from reserve if it has Command Points remaining to **Disembark**.
+A unit treats the Transport model as it's Entry Point, being placed up to it's Movement attribute in inches from the Transport, but may not make a Move or Advance action in the same activation as they disembarked.
+If a unit disembarks and cannot place all models from the unit then any models not placed are destroyed.

+#### Destroying a Transport

+If a Transport model is destroyed while one or more units are embarked, these units are immediately placed as close to where the Transport model was before being destroyed and are reduced to 0 Command Points.
+Any models that cannot be placed in formation are destroyed.

 ### Universal Special Rules

 Special rules are a set of modifiers to how models operate within the game.
 The rules presented here are universal and will usually only be included in a unit profile by name.
 Some special rules have a value indicated in their title, such as Heavy Armour (X), where X can be different values for each unit.
 When a unit has this rule it will be given with a value in place of the X, substitute this value in the text of the special rule.